 The LNTOTMIL reflects the size of the public capital raising.
-As with Lee, Lochhead, Ritter and Zhao (1996) economies of scale are expected and the total percentage direct costs are expected to be lower for larger equity capital raisings.
+As with Lee, Lochhead,

+Ritter and Zhao (1996), economies of scale are expected and the total percentage direct costs are expected to be lower for larger equity capital raisings.
 The LNINSTIT variable is used to determine whether large investor/institutional backing at the outset of the issue might add support and credibility to the issue and hence reduce the total percentage direct costs.
-The LNDEBTFIN variable is included to test if leverage influences the total percentage direct costs.
+The LNDEBTFIN variable is included to test if leverage influences the total percentage direct (1997) and in Dimovski and Brooks (2006) in testing their influence on underpricing costs.